MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 ### Cutscene 126

+`Latias Normal`
 💬: ............

+`Latias Normal`
 💬: ...Y-you are...?

+`Latias Normal`
 💬: ...Did you maybe... come to save me?

+`Latias Normal`
-Latias: ...........
+`Latias Name`: ...........
 Yes, I'll be fine.

+`Latias Normal`
-Latias: My wing is still damaged a little, but...
+`Latias Name`: My wing is still damaged a little, but...
 I can go.

 ### Cutscene 127

+`Latios Normal`
-Latios: Latias!
+`Latios Name`: Latias!

+`Latias Normal`
-Latias: Latios!
+`Latias Name`: Latios!

+`Latios Happy`
-Latios Happy: You're safe!
+`Latias Name`: You're safe!
 This is incredible...

+`Latias Normal`
-Latias: I'm sorry...
+`Latias Name`: I'm sorry...
 I caused you so much worry...

+`Purple Kecleon Normal`
-Kecleon: Oh, this is great...
+`Purple Kecleon`: Oh, this is great...
 It's so touching...
 Sniffle...

+`Latios Normal`
-Latios: My sister is safe, all thanks to you.
+`Latios Name`: My sister is safe, all thanks to you.

+`Latios Normal`
-Latios: To be honest, I came close to giving up...
+`Latios Name`: To be honest, I came close to giving up...

+`Latios Normal`
-Latios: But we're back together again...
+`Latios Name`: But we're back together again...
 It's happiness beyond words...

+`Latios Normal`
-Latios: We owe you so much gratitude!
+`Latios Name`: We owe you so much gratitude!
 Thank you!

 `Partner Happy`
 `Partner Name`: It's OK, really.
 When you put it that way, it's even a little embarrassing.
 Hahaha.

+`Latios Normal`
-Latios: However...
+`Latios Name`: However...
 We have no money or any other way of repaying your kindness.

+`Latios Normal`
-Latios: So, and it's the least we can do...
+`Latios Name`: So, and it's the least we can do...
 May we join your rescue team?

 `Partner Surprised`
 `Partner Name`: Huh...?

+`Latias Normal`
-Latias: We would like to join `Team Name` and help with your rescue work.
+`Latias Name`: We would like to join `Team Name` and help with your rescue work.

+`Latios Normal`
-Latios: Would that work?
+`Latios Name`: Would that work?
 Would you be willing to accept us on your rescue team?

 `Partner Worried`
 `Partner Name`: `Hero Name`, what should we do?
 Do we let Latios and Latias join?

-(If `Hero Name` chooses "Yes.")
+*If `Hero Name` chooses "Yes."*

 `Partner Happy`
 `Partner Name`: Done!

 `Partner Happy`
 `Partner Name`: You're our fellow members from now on.
 Great to have you!

+`Latios Happy`
-Latios: Thanks for having us!
+`Latios Name`: Thanks for having us!

+`Latias Happy`
-Latias: Delighted to join!
+`Latias Name`: Delighted to join!

 And thus...

 `Team Name` was joined by Latios and Latias!

 Latios and Latias became team members!

 ## Chapter Post-Game 6: The Guardian Of The Sea

 ### Cutscene 128

 `Alakazam Normal`
 `Alakazam Name`: I have heard of a weather anomaly afflicting a certain area.